rems-project/cn-tutorial/docs/getting-started/case-studies/verif-imperative-queues.md

-Second, and relatedly, there will be two pointers to this final list cell -- one from the `back` field and one from the `next` field of the second to last cell (or the `front` pointer, if there is only one cell in the list), and we need to be careful not to `take` this cell twice.
+Second, and relatedly, there will be two pointers to this final list cell -- one from the `back` field and one from the `next` field of the second to last cell (or the `front` pointer, if there is only one cell in the list), so we need to be careful not to `take` this cell twice.

 Accordingly, we begin by `take`-ing the tail cell and passing it